Criticism of Greenpeace: Greenpeace and Indian government controversy

 The Greenpeace (NGO) India Society has been accused by the Indian Ministry of Home Affairs of a violation of the Foreign Contribution Regulation Act.
 As per the FCRA act, no NGO can use more than 50% of received funds for administrative purposes, and Greenpeace India is alleged to have used 60% of these funds for administrative purposes.
 Greenpeace India is challenging these allegations, and specifically the inclusion of campaign staff salaries as admin expenses.

 The Intelligence Bureau of India allegedly leaked a report accusing Greenpeace of anti-development activities and a threat to national economic security.
-IB claims the negative impact of the NGOs’ role on GDP growth to be “2-3 per cent per annum” which affects millions of people in India living below the poverty line.
+IB claims the negative impact of the NGOs’ role on GDP growth to be “2–3 per cent per annum” which affects millions of people in India living below the poverty line.
 The report, signed by IB Joint Director S A Rizvi, accuses Greenpeace of contravening laws to “change the dynamics of India’s energy mix”.
 The bureau says Greenpeace's ‘superior network’ of numerous pan-India organizations has helped conduct anti-nuclear agitations and mounted “massive efforts to take down India’s coal fired power plants and coal mining activity”.
 Greenpeace will take on India's IT sector over e-waste among other “next targets”, the report says.
 The report also accuses Greenpeace, “actively aided and led by foreign activists visiting India”, of violating the provisions of the Foreign Contribution (Regulation) Act of 2010 (FCRA).
 Greenpeace has focused its attention only on Indian IT firms while staying mum on multinational IT firms, the report says.

-The Delhi High Court overturned the government's decision to offload an Indian citizen from her travel to London - saying you cannot muzzle dissent.
+The Delhi High Court overturned the government's decision to offload an Indian citizen from her travel to London – saying you cannot muzzle dissent.

+Expulsion of Xavier Pastor from Greenpeace Spain

+Greenpeace Spain: Xavier Pastor, a co-founder of the organisation in Spain, was expelled in 2001.
+Pastor saw his expulsion as a conspiracy to remove him from the organisation which accused him of leaking manipulated information to the press.
+Greenpeace International supported the Spanish delegation's decision.
+A year later, the Spanish judiciary restored Pastor's rights to remain a member of Greenpeace.